: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : Bloomberg has never publicly released his tax returns, during his 12-year tenure as mayor.
 What he has done is allow reporters to review redacted versions of them.[3]

-: red herring - throwing an irrelevant fact into an argument to divert attention from the real issue at hand. : Bloomberg brings up how his company handles sexual misconduct and hires lots of women, which has no relation to the past allegations of sexual misconduct made against him.
+: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Bloomberg highlights his record of hiring women, which may seem relevant but does not diminish allegations of his past sexist behavior in the workplace. more...

 : pointed question - a question that is difficult to answer in an ambiguous manner without appearing to be evading or dodging.